sf-wdi-21/notes/week-06/day-05-rails-review/dawn-rock-n-rails/readme.md

 rake db:create
 ```

-* Run the migration that was generated to createa a record table in the database.
+* Run the migration that was generated to create a new table in the database.

 ```bash
 rake db:migrate